metacontroller/metacontroller/README.md

 * [**CatSet**](examples/catset) (JavaScript)

-  This is a rewrite of StatefulSet, minus rolling updates, as a LambdaController.
+  This is a rewrite of StatefulSet, minus rolling updates, as a CompositeController.
-  It shows that existing workload controllers already use a pattern that could fit within a LambdaController, namely managing child objects based on a parent spec.
+  It shows that existing workload controllers already use a pattern that could fit within a CompositeController, namely managing child objects based on a parent spec.

 * [**BlueGreenDeployment**](examples/bluegreen) (JavaScript)

   This is an alternative to Deployment that implements a Blue-Green rollout strategy.
-  It shows how LambdaController can be used to add various automation on top of built-in APIs like ReplicaSet.
+  It shows how CompositeController can be used to add various automation on top of built-in APIs like ReplicaSet.

 * [**IndexedJob**](examples/indexedjob) (Python)

   This is an alternative to Job that gives each Pod a unique index, like StatefulSet.
-  It shows how to write a LambdaController in Python, and also demonstrates selector generation.
+  It shows how to write a CompositeController in Python, and also demonstrates selector generation.

 ### InitializerController

 InitializerController is another API provided by Metacontroller, designed to facilitate custom controllers that implement [initializers](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers).

-Similar to LambdaControllers, the Metacontroller will handle watching uninitialized objects and other interactions with the Kubernetes API.
+Similar to CompositeControllers, the Metacontroller will handle watching uninitialized objects and other interactions with the Kubernetes API.
 However, in this case the hook you implement is even simpler.
 You just accept a single uninitialized object and return a modified form of it.

 Metacontroller will only call your initializer hook when it's at the top of the Pending list, and will automatically remove you from the Pending list upon success in a single, atomic update.
-The watch stream will be shared among all custom controllers served through Metacontroller, including both InitializerControllers and LambdaControllers.
+The watch stream will be shared among all custom controllers served through Metacontroller, including both InitializerControllers and CompositeControllers.

 **Examples**